son4holmes/KSA-Mod-Loader/README.md

 - Hotfix for critical issues in 0.1.5
 - Mod developer metadata in `ksamm.toml` has been unlocked.
 You can now specify any metadata that you see fit and it will appear.
 - LICENSE.txt has been repackaged into `KSAModManager.zip`.
 It was forgotten in the previous release.
+## 0.1.6
+- Critical Fix: Mod dependencies will now correctly install
+- Critical Fix: Required dependencies will no longer automatically install until I have tome to add more security into the install process.
+Previously KSAMM would install the mod without verifying it's legitimacy.
+- QoL: KSAMM will now download the self update from SpaceDock rather than GitHub.
+This allows for more centeralized analytics.
+You can still download the latest release off of GitHub.
+- QoL: KSAMM now displays an update tip upon startup if your KSAMM version is out of date.
+## 0.1.6a
+- Critical Fix: Version Number Fix
+- Critical Fix: Mods will now correctly be added to the Manifest.toml
+## 0.1.6b
+- General: General bugfix

 ## Quickstart Guide:
 1. Run KSAModManager.exe